Stocks Investing 101 Part 3: How To Read Seedly Chicken Rice Limited’s Cash Flow Statement

-So… You’ve figured out how to read an income statement and a company’s balance sheet.
 If you’re reading this article now, well… good for you!
-You’re that much closer to understanding how to go about investing in a company.
+You are that much closer to understanding how to go about investing in a company.

-In this third part of the series of ‘How To Analyse A Stock‘, we’ll show you the basics of the cash flow statement.
+In this third and final instalment of the Stock Investing 101 series, we will be breaking down the basics of the cash flow statement.

-Disclaimer: we’re not experts but we just want to share the little that we know in hopes that it’ll help you to take the first steps in your investing journey and maybe even spark conversation in our Seedly Q&A!
+Disclaimer: we’re not experts but we just want to share the little that we know in hopes that it’ll help you to take the first steps in your investing journey in 2021.
+Hopefully, this will help you better understand what our savvy community members are saying about investments on Seedly and help you huat in the year ahead!

 An Analysis Of Seedly Chicken Rice Limited

-For this exercise, I’ll be using a fictitious chicken rice company, Seedly Chicken Rice Limited – that has been in the chicken rice business for the past 10 years – again, to explain the basics of how to evaluate a company in simple, bite-sized terms.
+For this exercise, I’ll continue using the fictitious chicken rice company, Seedly Chicken Rice Limited to explain the basics of how to evaluate a company in simple, delicious bite-sized terms.

 Why Look At The Company’s Cash Flows?